 Built on Unreal Engine 5, Hell is Us demands modern PC hardware, while consoles like Xbox Series X and PS5 generally deliver a stable experience—though with some variations in graphics quality and frame rate.

-On PC, Hell is Us runs well overall.
-For 1080p on medium settings, you’ll need at least a GTX 1070 or RX 5600 XT, along with a Core i7-7700K and 16 GB of RAM.
-For 1440p with high detail, an RTX 3080 or RX 6800 XT is recommended.
+Overall, Hell is Us runs very well on PC.
+To play at 1080p with medium settings, you’ll need at least a GTX 1070 or RX 5600 XT, along with a Core i7-7700K and 16 GB of RAM.
+For 1440p with high details, an RTX 3080 or RX 6800 XT is recommended.
+Textures, shadow quality, and shaders have the biggest impact on performance.

 Hell is Us on PlayStation and Xbox